Rhysjc/fb-msngr/README.md

 Below is a detailed explanation of each part of the module.

 ###### `fbMsngr.verify`
 This is an express middleware used to verify your bot.
 Simply apply this middleware to the `GET` route on `/webhook`.
 You can pass a string to send to the client if verification fails.
+You can write your own verification route if you're not using express.
+All other methods are framework agnostic.
 ```javascript
 app.get('/webook/', fbMsngr.verify('Error message'));
 ```